mebusy/notes/dev_notes/Compiler3_LexicalAnalysis.md

  2. We could run the various transition diagrams "in parallel," feeding the next input character to all of them and allowing each one to make what­ ever transitions it required.
  	- If we use this strategy, we must be careful to resolve the case where one diagram finds a lexeme that matches its pattern, while one or more other diagrams are still able to process input.
 	- The normal strategy is to ***take the longest prefix of the input*** that matches any pattern.
-		- That rule allows us to prefer identifier the next to keyword then, or the operator -> to - , for example.
+		- That rule allows us to prefer identifier *thenext* to keyword *then*, or the operator -> to - , for example.
  3. The preferred approach, and the one we shall take up in the following sections, is to combine all the transition diagrams into one.
  	- We allow the transition diagram to read input until there is no possible next state, and then take the longest lexeme that matched any pattern.
  	- In our running example, this combination is easy, because no two tokens can start with the same character;